SAP-archive/teched2020-DEV163/README.md

-# DEV163 - Build a Workflow from Scratch with SAP Cloud Platform Workflow Management
+# DEV163 - Build a Workflow from Scratch with SAP Workflow Management

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2020-DEV163)](https://api.reuse.software/info/github.com/SAP-samples/teched2020-DEV163)

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called **DEV163 - Build a Workflow from Scratch with SAP Cloud Platform Workflow Management**.
+This repository contains the material for the SAP TechEd 2020 session called **DEV163 - Build a Workflow from Scratch with SAP Workflow Management**.

 ## Overview

-**The SAP Cloud Platform Workflow Management** service combines workflow, business rules, and process visibility into a single unified offering that helps you increase business process automation and efficiency.
+**The SAP Workflow Management** combines workflow, business rules, and process visibility services into a single unified offering that helps you increase business process automation and efficiency.
 The service includes the following capabilities.
 - **Workflow** : Digitalize workflows, automate and orchestrate structured processes tailored to business needs.
 - **Business Rules**: Automate and flexibly adapt decision logic in your processes, independently of application development.
 - **Process Visibility**:  Provide real-time, event-driven visibility into end-to-end processes.